spdx/spdx-3-model/model/ExpandedLicensing/Properties/member.md

 ## Description

-A member is a license expression participating in a conjuctive (of type ConjunctiveLicenseSet) or a disjunctive (of type DisjunctiveLicenseSet) license set.
+A member is a license expression participating in a conjunctive (of type ConjunctiveLicenseSet) or a disjunctive (of type DisjunctiveLicenseSet) license set.